Donate

 National position

-From 2018 to 2020, Saudi Arabia voted in favour of an annual UN General Assembly resolution that calls upon all states to sign, ratify, or accede to the TPNW “at the earliest possible date”.
-However, since 2021 it has abstained from voting on the resolution.
+Since 2021, Saudi Arabia has abstained from voting on an annual UN General Assembly resolution that calls upon all states to sign, ratify, or accede to the TPNW “at the earliest possible date”.
+From 2018 to 2020, it voted in favour of the resolution.

-In a statement to the United Nations in October 2018, Saudi Arabia welcomed the adoption of the TPNW and expressed its hope “that this treaty will promote international peace and security and rid the world of all weapons of mass destruction, without exception”.
+In 2018, Saudi Arabia welcomed the negotiation and adoption of the TPNW and expressed its hope “that this treaty will promote international peace and security and rid the world of all weapons of mass destruction, without exception”.

 TPNW negotiations